rainbow494/arch-1/doc/en-us/voltdb-decapitates-six-sql-urban-myths-and-delivers-internet.markdown

 **Problem:**

-Traditional relational databases are using 30 year old architectures that make them slow by design. **<span style="font-weight: normal;">Ninety percent of all CPU cycles in your typical OLTP database go into non-productive work like: managing disk buffer pools, locking, crash recovery, multi-threading.
+Traditional relational databases are using 30 year old architectures that make them slow by design. **    Ninety percent of all CPU cycles in your typical OLTP database go into non-productive work like: managing disk buffer pools, locking, crash recovery, multi-threading.
 To go faster you need to get rid of the overhead.
 Traditional relational databases do not do this, they are overhead rich and slow, but this is not the fault of SQL, it's the implementations that are faulty.
-</span>**
+    **

 **VoltDB's Solution**: